Reviewing Coca-Cola Amatil (CCLAY) & The Competition

-Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its competitors?
-We will compare Coca-Cola Amatil to related companies based on the strength of its risk, earnings, valuation, profitability, dividends, analyst recommendations and institutional ownership.
+Coca-Cola Amatil (OTCMKTS:CCLAY – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its peers?
+We will compare Coca-Cola Amatil to related companies based on the strength of its risk, profitability, earnings, analyst recommendations, institutional ownership, dividends and valuation.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Coca-Cola Amatil and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for Coca-Cola Amatil and its peers, as provided by MarketBeat.com.

 |Sell Ratings